 About & Philosophy

-Whether it’s plan design, asset allocation, tax strategy, or budgeting, my goal is to deliver clear, fairly priced advice, act as a true fiduciary, and push for a retirement system that prioritizes the people it’s meant to serve.
+The broader goal is straightforward: deliver clear, fairly priced advice, act as a true fiduciary, and push for a retirement system that better aligns with the people it is meant to serve.

 My Philosophy as a Forensic Consultant